-Leaders-in-charge of all Christian Education Groups are to be Active Members.
+Leaders-in-charge of all Christian Education Groups are to be Members.

-The Christian Education Committee meets at the call of the Chair, and should meet at least six times a year.
+The Christian Education Committee meets at the call of the Chair, and should meet at least four times a year.

 (b) Finance Committee

-(iii) review periodic and annual financial statements as prepared by the Treasurer and ensure that the annual statement is audited prior to presentation to the Church at the Annual Meeting;
+(iv) review periodic and annual financial statements as prepared by the Treasurer and ensure that an unaudited financial statement is presented to the Church at the Annual Meeting and the annual statement is audited prior to presentation to the Church at the Spring Meeting;

-(v) ensure that no persons or committees will incur any debt in the name of the Church without the authorization of the Finance Committee;
+(vi) ensure that no persons or committees will incur any debt in the name of the Church without prior authorization of the appropriate committee;

 (c) Mission and Outreach Committee

 The Mission and Outreach Committee shall consist of a Deacon, two members from the Church, two representatives from the Sunday school two members from the Baptist Women (the President or representative and one other), and at least two other persons.

 The Chair of the Board of Deacons or designate shall call for a meeting of the Mission and Outreach Committee following the Annual Meeting, at which the members of the Mission and Outreach Committee shall elect a Chair and a Secretary.

 The Mission and Outreach Committee shall